Willard R. Moulton

 Willard R. Moulton was a resident of Mansfield on April 25, 1861 when he enlisted as a Corporal in Co.
-D of the 3rd Regiment Connecticut Volunteer Infantry; he was captured July 21, 1861, Bull Run, Virginia, paroled June 2, 1862 and discharged July 6, 1862.
+D of the 3rd Regiment Connecticut Volunteer Infantry; he was captured July 21, 1861 at the First Battle of Bull Run, Virginia, paroled June 2, 1862 and discharged July 6, 1862.

 He was born about 1842 in Mansfield probably to Harvey and Anna (Turner) Moulton.
 In the 1850 U.S. census in Mansfield, he is believed to be the Rufus W. Moulton, 19 in the household of Anna Moulton; he was a factory laborer.
 It is possible that he was the Willard R. Moulton who enlisted as a 1st Sergeant in Co.
 K of the 4th New York Regiment Volunteer Cavalry on October 30, 1862.
 That soldier was transferred to Co.
 D of the 20th Regiment Veteran Reserve Corp on May 19, 1864.